devops329/devops/instruction/testingCategories/testingCategories.md

 Automated regression testing is actually fairly easy to achieve.
 You just need to write appropriate component and integration tests and then run those tests whenever any related code changes.
 Knowing that you have a full suite of regression tests to protect you will increase your confidence that you didn't inadvertently break anything.
 You might even find that you no longer need to have an independent QA team to help debug your code.

-### End to end
+### End-to-end

-End to end testing exercises every part of the application from the highest level.
+End-to-end testing exercises every part of the application from the highest level.
 This includes how services interact with each other as well as any dependent third party services and all devices such as databases, caches, and search systems.

 Once you get to this level of testing you are approaching what a real user does and the tests become more authentic with very few pieces being mocked out.
-The difficultly with end to end testing is that is hard to use with test driven development since it is at a much higher level than you are usually working on when implementing a specific feature.
+The difficulty with end-to-end testing is that is hard to use with test driven development, since it is at a much higher level than you are usually working on when implementing a specific feature.
 It also reproduces many of the tests that happen at the integration, component, or unit levels.
 That creates significant maintenance overhead.

-However, without end to end testing you really can't be confident that the application is actually working in any realistic way.
+However, without end-to-end testing you really can't be confident that the application is actually working in any realistic way.

 ### Synthetic

-Synthetic testing is similar to end to end testing, but it only tries to simulate what a normal user would do.
+Synthetic testing is similar to end-to-end testing, but it only tries to simulate what a normal user would do.
 This is useful for driving load testing where realistic use is important.
 Often times synthetic testing is done as part of a larger testing strategy such as load or smoke testing.

-When you are conducting synthetic testing, it is important to cover all of the common paths of the application.
+When you are conducting synthetic testing, it is important to cover all the common paths of the application.
 That requires your testing tool to be able to impersonate a user during authentication and then do things like make purchases, change roles, acquire reputation points, or whatever your application provides.
 If you are not synthetically simulating real customer behavior then you are going to be reliant on your customers reporting when their behavior does not receive the expected response.

 One way to generate good synthetic tests is to review your application logs and then play back the requests that real users make in the sequence that they originally made them.